CWEB1130/nodejs-express-backend-and-react-frontend-app-lab-3-vennilia/README.md

 1. Create new functionality that would populate suggested properties component.
 You will need to alter the the route within the backend folder, add a new data source and create a new component within the frontend src folder.

 ### STEP 9 - Github Repository
-1. Add Instructor as a contributor to repository by searching for **[instructorc]**
-2. Adjust README.md file at the end to include date of completion and course information.
+1. Adjust README.md file at the end to include date of completion and course information.

 ### STEP 10 - Submission
 1. Comment your name to the app.js file within the backend folder.